 Level A

 At this level, there’s a high risk of skin, respiratory, and eye injury without PPE.
 Some examples of level A equipment include chemical-resistant materials, steel toe boots, and full body chemical suits.
+Personal protective gear at this level of protection is essential when these risk factors are present.

 You should use level A PPE when you’ve identified a specific hazardous substance or an unknown, potentially hazardous substance.
 And you should also use it when your processes create a higher risk of injury.
 For example, if you’re a chemical manufacturer, your employees might get splashed with dangerous substances.
 So, they need clothing that shields their skin from contact with those materials.